adityajain70/adityajain70.github.io/README.md

 ## Welcome!
 I know this website this very minimal, but I created it just for _you_ - a wonderful grad school admissions committee member!

-I'm curious to explore how programming tools and computing education all together should adapt, to preserve the essense of learning CS in the AI era.
+I'm curious to explore how programming tools, and computing education as a whole, should adapt to preserve the essense of learning CS in the AI era.
 My research lies at the crossroads of **HCI, CS Education, and AI**.

 Below, you'll find links for relevant work from my research experiences, projects, and other academic involvements.